AHINK/AHINK.Github.io/_posts/2017-01-04-2017-01-04-books-process-documentation-and-frameworks.md

 ---
 layout: post
 published: true
-title: '2017-01-04-Books, Process Documentation and Frameworks'
+title: 'Books, Process Documentation and Frameworks'
 ---
 ## A New Year
 Happy 2017!